 The greenhouse gas emissions attributable to unconventional natural gas fracking wells in neighboring states is directly proportional to the amount of natural gas assumed to come from the wells.
 MDE completed four separate analyses.
 Each of the analyses varied the amount of natural gas consumed in Maryland attributable to unconventional fracking wells.
+The secondary analyses duplicated each original scenario with a differing GWP; it used the 20-year methane GWP of 84 instead of 28 (the 100-year GWP).
 The other variables were kept constant; these variables include the following: